mhuang03/mhua-ng/src/lib/thoughts/trivial.md

 https://proofistrivial.com/?t=eyJkZWdyIjoiSXQncyUyMHNlbGYtZXZpZGVudCUyMGlmJTIweW91IiwibWV0aG9kIjoidHJhbnNmb3JtJTIwaXQlMjBpbnRvIiwiYWRqMSI6ImluZGlzY3JldGUiLCJhZGoxVm93ZWwiOnRydWUsImNvbnQiOiJhY3RpbmclMjBvbiUyMHRoZSIsIm5vdW4xIjoibW9kdWxlIiwiYWRqMiI6Imh5cGVyYm9saWMiLCJub3VuMiI6IkxpZSUyMGFsZ2VicmFzIiwidXNlIjoidXNlIiwidGhtIjoiRnJldWRlbnRoYWwlMjBzdXNwZW5zaW9uJTIwdGhlb3JlbSIsInRobU5vVGhlIjpmYWxzZX0%3D
 ```

-Eventually, I bit the bullet and designed a bit-wise base64 packing of the indicies of the terms from each list (and some extra bits for the random digit generation possibilities), which yielded much prettier and shorter links.
+Eventually, I bit the bullet and designed a bitwise base64 packing of the indices of the terms from each list (and some extra bits for the random digit generation possibilities), which yielded much prettier and shorter links.

 ```
 https://proofistrivial.com/?s=CNJIAtBAB_AYAdAAA
 ```

-Of course, I did the upgrade in a way that was backwards-compatible, if somebody out there still wants to use one of those long ugly links.
+Of course, I did the upgrade in a way that was backwards-compatible, if somebody out there still wants to use one of those long, ugly links.

 ### some shoutouts